Time series generation for option pricing on quantum computers using tensor network: Generative model using MPS

-where we denote the probability distribution of discretized random variable $\bar x_t$ as $\pi (\bar x_t)$.
+Here, we denote the probability distribution of the discretized random variable $\bar x_t$ as $\pi (\bar x_t)$, which is a pre-specified distribution we aim to reproduce.
 Given that the KL divergence represents the distance between two distributions, our primary aim is to minimize Eq.\,\eqref{eq:KL_divergence}.
-Minimizing the KL divergence can be achieved minimizing the following negative log-likelihood,
+Minimizing the KL divergence can be achieved by minimizing the following negative log-likelihood,

 which is equivalent to the KL divergence up to a constant.
 Thus, we adopt the negative log-likelihood as the objective function for training the MPS model.